NobleNomadic/NomadOS/README.md

 The programs loaded in user space may also make requests to the module manager to load modules or remove them.

 ## OS Control Structure
-- Bootloader loads kernel and makes syscall 0 to setup system
+- Bootloader loads kernel
-- In the kernel, first user program is loaded and module manager
+- Kernel loads first user program (shell)
-- Kernel sends syscall 1 request to itself to run module manager
-- Module manager is run with manager syscall 0 to setup module manager
-- Module manager calls kernel with syscall 2 to run user program
-- User program is loaded and given control of the system
+- User program is given control of system
-- User programs will continue to make requests to the module manager through kernel syscall 2
+- Programs can request for certain modules to be loaded through kernel syscalls to provide additional function